-The church is very welcoming to visitors on weekdays as well as allowing it to be a main tour stop on our weekday architecture tours.
+The church is very welcoming to visitors as well as allowing it to be a main tour stop on our weekday architecture tours.
 They especially welcome visitors to join them in one of their Sunday worship services as that is the best way to experience the spiritual nature of this amazing little church.
 This is one of the buildings that is almost a must see of both the exterior and interior when you come to Columbus.

 - Born in Kirkonummi, Finland on August 21st, 1910

 - Died September 1st, 1961

 - Académie de la Grande Chaumière – Paris (1930)